-In the world of fantasy football, there are obviously so many different types of fantasy leagues that it can be hard to pick a favorite.
+In the world of fantasy football, there are so many different types of fantasy leagues that it can be hard to pick a favorite.
 For me, a personal favorite has to be two or three-player keeper leagues.
-While these keeper leagues are done in many different ways, today we’re going to take a look at the type of league where you have to give up the pick from the year before in order to keep that specific player.
-So, for example, if you drafted Los Angeles Rams RB Todd Gurley in the first round in 2016, you’d be giving up your first round pick this year to carry him over.
+While these keeper leagues are done in many different ways, today, we’re going to take a look at the type of league where you have to give up the pick from the year before to keep that specific player.
+So, for example, if you drafted Los Angeles Rams RB Todd Gurley in the first round in 2016, you’d be giving up your first-round pick this year to carry him over.

 Base Keepers Off Top Ranking Boards

-If you have a player who’s a sure-fire first round pick, and you have to give up a first rounder to keep him, then just lock it in.
-Better yet, if you have to give up anything later than a first round pick and the player is projected to go in the first round, then don’t convince yourself against it.
-Which, leads us into the next point.
+If you have a player who’s a sure-fire first-round pick, and you have to give up a first-rounder to keep him, then just lock it in.
+Better yet, if you have to give up anything later than a first-round pick and the player is projected to go in the first round, then don’t convince yourself against it.
+Which leads us to the next point.